Concept for testing accessibility

 -

-test:
+Screen reader test:

 -

-- e.g. forms, buttons, menus) can be fully operated using the keyboard.
+- Checking that all interactive elements (e.g. forms, buttons, menus) are fully operable using the keyboard.

 -